Our responses to reviews and inquiries

 Overview

-This update includes further comment on our work relating to the recommendations of the Keogh Review into the quality of care and treatment provided by 14 hospitals with high mortality indicators, the Berwick Review into patient safety and the pledges we made to the Clwyd Hart review of the NHS complaints system, all of which the Government commissioned to help inform its response to the Francis Report.
+This update includes more on our work on the recommendations of the Keogh Review.
+This looked into the quality of care and treatment provided by 14 hospitals with high mortality indicators.
+The Berwick Review into patient safety and the pledges we made to the Clwyd Hart review of the NHS complaints system.

-As with our October 2013 update, the recommendations and pledges are grouped across six themes.
-We remain committed to tackling the wider issues highlighted by the Francis Report as a whole and in playing our part in helping promote a more open, patient-focused culture in health and regulation.
+We remain committed to tackling the wider issues highlighted by the Francis Report as a whole.
+And in playing our part in helping promote a more open, patient-focused culture in health and regulation.

-The successful delivery of many of these recommendations and the wider agenda as a whole depends on many organisations and continuing to work together to successfully deliver the changes suggested and meet the challenges highlighted.
+The successful delivery of many of these recommendations and the wider agenda as a whole depends on many organisations and continuing to work together to deliver changes and meet the challenges highlighted.

 The October 2013 responses to reviews and inquiries